cogentcore/core/README.md

 * lifecycle not really being used, and closing last window doesn't kill app -- need to clarify that logic vis-a-vis main app window, main app menu / toolbar etc.

 ## General / Widgets

+* add NodeSelected as a basic flag in node.go -- very general -- get rid of special cases

+* dnd move events -- treeview needs to watch and scroll appropriately
+* treeview auto-scroll based on selection, mouse
+* treeview cut / copy / paste -- already there just needs glue
+* structview is rendering over top of treeview during updates (without bounds in place) - should fix that anyway for efficiency
+* change ... menu to a simple invisible right-mouse-button popup menu -- much lighter weight

 * general system for remembering, using last user-resized size / pos for each window, by window name.  could tag that by screen name as well, or use % values?  probably tag by screen name makes more sense, AND store screen info in this file, so can compute % on the fly for a new screen case, but then store what the user does after that point.